 When we started developing Multilogin more than 2 years ago, it was merely a launcher for browsers that were already installed on a user’s computer.
 Why did we decide to do it this way in the first place?
 For starters, we didn’t have any community trust to develop a more complex solution.
 For example, an unknown company offering a heavily custom-coded browser could raise a few reasonable suspicions.

-At the same time, everyone else who was trying to combat browser fingerprinting tried to keep them under control by employing browser add-ons.
-In those days, Multilogin was designed to inject sophisticated browser add-ons into browsers upon launching.
+At the same time, everyone else who was trying to combat browser fingerprinting did so by employing browser add-ons.
+Back then, Multilogin was designed to inject sophisticated add-ons into browsers upon launching.
 The browser would receive specific parameters to create a browser profile from Multilogin and configure them on the spot.

 The only real solution was to scrap everything and start developing our own Chromium-based browser, so we did.
 After several months of hard work, we released an alpha version of this web browser without a logo or a name, and the results astounded out testing team!

 While the browser looked identical to the Chrome most of us use, inside it was a piece of art.
 Let us take a closer look at what we have in it…

 Introducing Mimic Browser

 Mimic browser, or simply Mimic, is a Chromium-based browser that enhances your privacy and allows you to control your browser fingerprints.
 The browser looks almost identical to the Chrome most people use every day, but we have customized it to effectively combat the most effective types of browser fingerprinting used today.